Sewage sludge treatment at Garmerwolde wastewater treatment plant

 Tender for sludge cake transfer

 New tower silos need to be installed to store the sludge cake at the wastewater treatment plant in Garmerwolde.
 The tender was put out to market at the beginning of this year.
 The contract was awarded to machine factory Jansen & Heuning (J&H).
-The agreement was recently signed.
+The agreement was signed recently.

 SNON collaboration